longmakesstuff/UnetPlusPlus/README.md

 ### An real world application of Unet++

-This model was used in my Bachelor thesis for segmenting bacteria in blood.
+This model was used in my bachelor thesis for segmenting bacteria in blood.
 The dataset and an example Jupyter Notebook can be found at the Kaggle [Bacteria detection with darkfield microscopy](https://www.kaggle.com/longnguyen2306/bacteria-detection-with-darkfield-microscopy).

-Here are some results of the work:
+Following are some results of the thesis.

 <table border="1" width="100%">
     <tr>